Seeing The Water

 The burning of the Amazon isn’t an isolated problem of South America.
 It’s directly tied to a global economic system that requires infinite growth, that is founded on our disconnection from the Earth and each other.

-The suffering in parts of the Global South isn’t a “them” problem; it’s deeply entangled with neocolonial policies and the power politics of the Global North—systems that depend on extraction, domination, and disposability.
+The suffering in parts of the Global South isn’t a “them” problem; it’s deeply entangled with neocolonial policies and the power politics of the Global North - systems that depend on extraction, domination, and disposability.

-And even the internal struggles so many changemakers experience - burnout, perfectionism, shame-cycles, imposter syndrome—aren’t just personal failings.
+And even the internal struggles so many changemakers experience - burnout, perfectionism, shame-cycles, imposter syndrome - aren’t just personal failings.
 They’re symptoms of a culture that isolates us, making us believe that systemic injustices are just individual problems to fix rather than collective patterns to transform.

 They’re a product of a toxic culture, that likes to individualise and otherise systemic injustice.

 As changemakers, I believe our work is in learning to see the water of our culture, and learning to recognise patterns.

-It’s a skill we can develop—not just through travel but through deep listening, community engagement and studying histories of resistance.
+It’s a skill we can develop - not just through travel but through deep listening, community engagement and studying histories of resistance.

-It’s also something we can learn by asking better questions—ones that shift perception.
-You’ll find a few below to help you get started.
+It’s also something we can learn by asking better questions, ones that shift perception - you’ll find a few below to help you get started.

 Reflection Prompts